Bitcoin-LE/bitcoinle-core/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

-Pull requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

-Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Bitcoin LE Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin LE Network Protocol consensus changes.

 Whether a pull request is merged into Bitcoin LE Core rests with the project merge